-Now I used to think that this behavior doesn’t occur often but lately I’ve been seeing it all happen much more frequently, and sometimes from people who don’t come off as narcissistic or socially un-endowed so it made me wonder.
-IS there some kind of relationship between selfie-taking-profile-changing behavior and Narcissism?
+Now I used to think that this behavior doesn’t occur often but lately I’ve been seeing it all happen much more frequently, and sometimes from people who don’t come off as narcissistic or socially un-endowed – so consequently it made me wonder.
+Is there some kind of relationship between selfie-taking-profile-changing behavior and Narcissism?

-There’s been a few studies on the subject.
-I like this particular study which investigates socially aggressive narcissism but those researchers link social media with Narcissism in general .
-My question is much more specific.
 The truth is if you’re changing your profile picture every day or every week, or hell, even every month, you’re looking for attention.
 Very few people, in my humble opinion, have a reason to change their profile picture so often.
 But, does that mean that we can classify said behavior as Narcissism?

-What about us non-beautiful people with average looks or who don’t spend hours in front of the mirror with an endless attempt at selfies that accentuate our best features just so that we can get a couple hundred likes?
-Are we simply mad about this whole thing because we’re just not as beautiful?
+What about us non-beautiful people with average looks or who don’t spend hours in front of the mirror with an endless attempt at selfies that accentuate our best features just so that we can get a couple of hundred likes?
+Are we simply mad/pissed off about this whole thing because we’re just not as beautiful?
 Because we don’t get the 450 likes every Tuesday morning?

 Anyway, that’s my rant for the day.

 Hey beautiful people – quit it with the over-the-top showing off.
 We’re all starting to get a little sick of your attitude, but soon we’ll join you.
 At which time we’ll say “OH!!!
 She/he looks so beautiful!!! (maybe)